 Figure 1 Map of the two Sentinel-2 tiles and the five case study sites.
 Numbers correspond to the numbers in Table 1.
 Cities are marked as the city centre.
 The colours represent height above mean sea level (MSL).
 Country boundaries and cities source: Esri (www.arcgis.com), elevation: Reuter et al., (2007).

-Within the two tiles, we selected five stubble fields in Northern Italy in the summer of 2016 (Table 1, Fig. 1, and the attached Google Earth file) with variable levels of ragweed infestation.
+Within the two tiles, we selected five stubble fields in Northern Italy in the summer of 2016 (Table 1, Fig. 1, and the attached Google Earth file) with variable levels of common ragweed infestation.
 The fields where identified as having been used for cereal production (excluding maize).
-We visited the fields in August, visually estimated which percentage of the field was infested by ragweed and recorded the visual impact of Ophraella communa.
+We visited the fields in August, visually estimated which percentage of the field was infested by common ragweed and recorded the visual impact of Ophraella communa.

 Table 1 Overview of field sites